eito-fis/olin-cafe-f21/hws/hw4/README.md

 # HW 4
+Section 1 can be found in the `docs/` folder.

 ## MUX 32
 To implement the 32:1 mux, I used a divide and conquer strategy.
 I noticed that a 4:1